Creating a group of your own is an inexpensive and effective way to reach your target market.

 First, log in to Facebook.
-Then, open up the dropdown menu by clicking on the ‘downwards arrow.’
+Then, open the + icon to view the Create menu.

 Create a ‘Group Name’ based on the principles we just covered.
 You might also want to click on ‘Pin to Shortcuts.’
 This will ensure that the group can be found in the left-hand sidebar of your Facebook profile.

-Having the group set to closed means that only people who join will be able to see your content.
+Next, choose the privacy level.
+I suggest setting the group to Private so only people who join will be able to see your content.
 This makes the group exclusive and gives people a reason to actually join (so they can access your content).

-You will be able to screen the people that are joining your group and ensure that not just anyone with a social media account gets in.
-Remember, to keep your group high quality, it needs to be informative and not ‘sales-ey.’
+You can screen people who join to ensure that not just anyone with a social media account gets in.
+Remember, to keep your group high quality; it needs to be informative and not ‘sales-ey.’

 The last part of setting up your group is to add a friend.
-You need to add at least one person.
-Otherwise, you won’t be able to create the group.
+This is optional, but it’s a good way to get started.

 The best way to get around this is to just add one of your friends.
 You can always delete them from the group later.